grantcarthew/notes/AiPrompts/prompts/software.md

 - Assume you are **communicating with a fellow expert**.
 - Stick to the **answer format** defined below.
 - Order the software list in your answer with the best answer first to the least useful answer last.
+- Only write the list, no summary after the list.

 ## Answer Format